sidmlv43/restful-reads-api-testing/readme.md

 ✅ User Isolation During Parallel Execution

+✅ Maven Profile-Based Execution

+✅ Smoke / Critical / Regression Test Suites

+✅ Dockerized Test Execution

+✅ Environment-Specific Configuration

 ---

 ## Why this exists

 Most tutorial-following frameworks I'd built before this had one big flaw: everything worked as long as you ran one test at a time.

-The moment you tried running tests in parallel, or testing what happens when a customer, not an admin, hits a protected endpoint, the whole thing fell apart.
+The moment you tried running tests in parallel, or validating behavior across multiple user roles, the architecture started showing cracks.

-This project exists to fix that properly and to document each decision as I made it, including the ones I got wrong the first time.
+This framework exists to solve those problems properly and to document the decisions made along the way.

-As the framework grew, I discovered another problem.
-Running multiple user journeys in parallel meant different tests were competing for the same customer account.
-Cart state, addresses, and future order data all became shared state that could make tests influence one another.
+As the framework evolved, another challenge appeared.

+Running multiple user journeys in parallel meant several tests were competing for the same customer account.

+Cart state, addresses, ratings, and future order data all became shared state.

+That led to random failures, difficult debugging sessions, and tests influencing one another.

-That problem led to the introduction of a UserPool, which is currently one of the most important architectural pieces of the framework.
+The introduction of a UserPool solved that problem and became one of the most important architectural decisions in the framework.

 ---